ieeesbgeci/clbattle/README.md

 ```

 ## Note
-- Basic obfuscation,securtity and file permission restriction is not implemented as it is intented to be beginner friendly and not competetive.
+- Basic obfuscation,security and file permission restriction is not implemented as it is intented to be beginner friendly and not competetive.